stevejoluc/stevejoluc.github.io/docs/index.md

 ## Hobbies

 ### Technology
-??? summary "Open Source"
+#### Open Source
 Open Source has always caught my attention.
 I believe this is because I am big on helping people and growing a community.
 Open Source also provides a good foundation to help you learn how certain products since it lets you get your hands dirty.

+!!! cite ""
     **Favorite Open Source Products**:

     * Terraform :material-terraform: